shama/cruvee/README.md

 ## Roadmap and Known Issues

 * Finish building/testing brand, location, region and variety
-* Implement Social API
+* Add access to Social API totals

 ## Changelog

 ### 0.1

+* Implemented Social API
 * Added models for each api call
 * Built cruvee datasource to handle most of the API
 * Setup basic plugin